zhangjy2008327/lane-detection-with-double-convgrus/README.md

 # lane-detection-with-double-convgrus
 Lane Detection Model Based on Spatio-Temporal Network with Double ConvGRUs

-this is source code for paper 'Lane Detection Model Based on Spatio-Temporal Network with Double ConvGRUs'
+this is source code for paper 'Lane Detection Model Based on Spatio-Temporal Network with Double ConvGRUs', which is under review

 https://arxiv.org/abs/2008.03922